stevenMouret/web-accessibility-guidelines/_doc/criteria/images/criterion-1-3.md

 In this case without alternative, it is impossible to distinguish between the telephone number and the fax number.
 In any case, if the graphical display of a telephone is used, it is therefore necessary to provide the same information and therefore to provide an alternative.

+### Received ideas

+#### The image alternative must not be used to mention the credits (author, date, etc.) of the image

+If you are crediting an image, you should not use the image replacement text.
+First of all, it means that not everyone has access to this information.
+Second, the alternative text is used to describe the image, not to assign it.
+In the specific case of credits, the use of a legend is the most appropriate, [See criterion 1.10](criterion-1-10.html).

 ### Mapping with WCAG 2.0

 WCAG 2.0 success criterion: [1.1.1](http://www.w3.org/TR/WCAG20/#text-equiv-all) - [4.1.2](http://www.w3.org/TR/WCAG20/#ensure-compat-rsv)